edgedb/easy-edgedb/README.md

 - You can get a lot done just by adding `CREATE` to every line, `ALTER` to change things and `DROP` to delete them,
 - Using `DESCRIBE TYPE` and `DESCRIBE TYPE AS SDL` are very useful to compare the two.
 If you do this with a type you created and are familiar with, you'll be able to use it as a stepping stone if you are curious about DDL.

+## Getting help

+Help is always just a message away.
+The best way to get help is to start a discussion on [our discussion board](https://github.com/edgedb/edgedb/discussions) on GitHub.
+You can also [start an issue here](https://github.com/edgedb/edgedb/issues/new/choose) on EdgeDB, or do the same for the Easy EdgeDB book on this very page.

+## And now it's time to say goodbye

+We hope you enjoyed learning EdgeDB through a story, and are now familiar enough with it to implement it for your own projects.
+Ironically, if we wrote the book with enough detail to answer all your questions then we might never see you on the forums!
+If that's the case, then we wish you the best of luck with your projects.
+Let's finish the book up with a poem from another book, the Lord of the Rings, on the endless possibilities of life.

+>The Road goes ever on and on
+>Down from the door where it began.
+>Now far ahead the Road has gone,
+>And I must follow, if I can,
+>Pursuing it with eager feet,
+>Until it joins some larger way
+>Where many paths and errands meet.
+>And whither then?
+I cannot say.

+See you, or not see you, however things turn out!
+Thanks again for reading.